Tuition Fees and Levies

-School fees are made up of tuition fees which are set by Cairns Catholic Education and levies which vary from school to school, and may include items such as a Building Levy, Subject Levies and General Purpose Levy.
+School fees are made up of tuition fees which are set by Cairns Catholic Education and levies which vary from school to school and may include items such as a Building Levy, Subject Levies and General Purpose Levy.

 Schools strive to keep fees as low as possible, in fact some parents are surprised at how affordable they are in comparison to independent/private schools, Catholic schools in southern capitals, and even kindy and day care fees.